actions/setup-python/README.md

 - Preinstalled versions of PyPy in the tools cache on GitHub-hosted runners
   - For detailed information regarding the available versions of PyPy that are installed see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
-  - For the latest PyPy release, all version of Python are cached.
+  - For the latest PyPy release, all versions of Python are cached.
-  - Cache is updated with 1-2 weeks delay. if you specify PyPy as `pypy-3.6`, the version from cache will be used although a new version is available.
-If you need to start using the recently released version right after release, you should specify exact PyPy version `pypy-3.6-v7.3.3`.
+  - Cache is updated with a 1-2 week delay.
+If you specify the PyPy version as `pypy-3.6`, the cached version will be used although a newer version is available.
+If you need to start using the recently released version right after release, you should specify the exact PyPy version using `pypy-3.6-v7.3.3`.

-- Downloadable PyPy versions from [official PyPy site](https://downloads.python.org/pypy/).
+- Downloadable PyPy versions from the [official PyPy site](https://downloads.python.org/pypy/).
-  - All available versions are listed in the [versions.json](https://downloads.python.org/pypy/versions.json) file.
+  - All available versions that we can download are listed in [versions.json](https://downloads.python.org/pypy/versions.json) file.
   - PyPy < 7.3.3 are not available to install on-flight.
   - If some versions are not available, you can open an issue in https://foss.heptapod.net/pypy/pypy/